We are hiring now!

 mosshaselhurst was founded in 1906 and has offices in Northwich and Winsford.
 The Directors are Gerard Rooney, Joanne Charles and Robert Gore.
 The Firm was incorporated as Moss Law Ltd (trading as mosshaselhurst in 2012), Company registered office – 2 Castle Street, Northwich, Cheshire, CW8 1AB, registered in England and Wales, Company Number 7939100.
 We are authorised and regulated by the Solicitors Regulatory Authority.

 mosshaselhurst Solicitors is a Data Controller under the Data Protection Rules and is registered with the Information Commissioner’s Office with registration number Z5510004.
 Our Data Protection Officer is Joanne Charles firstname.lastname@example.org.
 Our Deputy Protection Officer is Tracey Slater – email@example.com

 Personal data must be processed in accordance with the six ‘Data Protection Principles’ under the DPA and GDPR ie. it must :-

 We are accountable for these principles. mosshaselhurst will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with the principles of the DPA and GDPR.

 Our website and services are not aimed specifically at children because in legal work children are generally represented by their parents or guardians.
-If you are a child and need further advice or explanation about how we would or do use your data, please contact our Data Protection Officer – Emma Roberts who may be able to assist.
+If you are a child and need further advice or explanation about how we would or do use your data, please contact our Data Protection Officer – Joanne Charles who may be able to assist.

 5. Personal data